tinkergeek/bootnode/README.md

 Making the compute image happens in three steps:

-1. `dnf` puts a minimal Rocky 8 operating system into /cluster/root_fs One modification is made to disable selinux but you can make other customizations here
+1. `dnf` puts a minimal Rocky 8 operating system into /cluster/root_fs Make customizations to the image here
 2. Then we create a tarball of the image
-  If the first script works properly then XZ is used to make the image as small as possible
+  If the first script works properly then `xz` is used to make the image as small as possible
 3. We pack up our init script, busybox binary, and tarball into our ramdisk image This step is separate so that init ram files can be changed independently of the OS image